Kim-Macdonald/LineageUpdater/README.md

 You may need to merge the output for multiple runs, to keep a file for all runs to-date:

-1. Navigate to the analysis directory (1 level above your run directories - e.g. if your runs are in /Path/to/analysis/[MiSeqRunID] then cd to /Path/to/analysis/ )
+1. <b>Navigate to the analysis directory</b> (1 level above your run directories - e.g. if your runs are in /Path/to/analysis/[MiSeqRunID] then cd to /Path/to/analysis/ )

-(replace "Runs1-145" in the output file with whatever makes sense for your runs)
+2. <b>Merge the files for each run into 1</b> (replace "Runs1-145" in the output file with whatever makes sense for your runs)

        cat ./*/*_MissingPlus_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv > Runs1-145_combined_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv

-2. Remove the header rows from all the files except the first: (replace both instances of "Runs1-145" below with whatever you used in your output file above)
+3. <b>Remove the header rows</b> from all the files except the first: (replace both instances of "Runs1-145" below with whatever you used in your output file above)

 You May also want to add a date to the beginning or end of the output file in the command below (e.g. Runs_CombinedQCsummary_[date].csv )